mike-north/peashoot/packages/client/src/private-lib/ARCHITECTURE.md

   - Adapts plant data to the generic grid system
   - Provides plant-specific tooltip content

+- **`PlantPlacementTile`**: (New) Adapter for legacy `PlantPlacement` to `GridPlacement<PlantWithSize>` for compatibility

 ## Drag and Drop System

-The drag-and-drop system is kept separate and only handles drag-specific concerns:
+The drag-and-drop system is kept separate and only handles drag-specific concerns.
+It is now more robust and testable, with improved type safety and default behaviors.

 ### Core Types